AdobeDocs/experience-manager-64.en/help/assets/aem-cc-integration-best-practices.md

 <!-- TBD for formatting.
 This article will get fixed automatically when 6.5 content is ported to it.
-And 6.5 content will be ported after updating it for Desktop App 2.0 best practices.
+And 6.5 content will be ported after updating it for AEM desktop app 2.0 best practices.
 And it will be updated for DA2.0 best practices after 6.5 repo is available for writers to edit content in.
 -->